 Broccoli is also useful to keep the fluids moving during ovulation, especially if you tend to bloat and have water retention at this stage of the cycle.

-Steamed, or made into soup (roast is also nice), are the best ways to eat it.
+How its typically cooked: Steamed or made into soup (roast is also nice), are the best ways to eat it.
 Add some red meats, and other green leafy vegetables, and beetroot – and you have a superior blood nourishing meal!

 NEED MORE HELP?

 GRAB YOUR FREE E-COPY OF MY #1 BOOK (3rd Edition)

 Claim your free guide to discover the 3 steps that could dramatically speed up your journey to having your baby!